butterops/old-butterops.github.io/content/en/services/develop-sustain-saas.md

 ---
 title: "Develop and sustain your SaaS by yourself"
 date: 2019-12-18T10:33:41+09:00
-description: Developers have to face challenges like carrying out rapid app development, platform support and operational maintenance all together.
+description: Developers for sure have to carry out rapid app development, platform support and operational maintenance all together.
 draft: false
 hideToc: true
 enableToc: false